 Cognition and Self-Reported Health.
-The worst outcomes are found across seniors and people with underlying mental conditions, such as schizophrenia, obsessive compulsive disorders, bipolar disorder etc., finding an increased rate of impairment and longer times for remissions (Wang et al., 2018; NASEM, 2020).
-People over 65, in particular, tend to find most troublesome consequences, with 30% of the senior sample in Hämmig’s (2019) study of loneliness’s generational health effects reporting a general decline in self-rated health; a finding confirmed by increasing rates of Alzheimer’s dementia across abandoned elderly (Luanaigh & Lawlor, 2008)
+The worst outcomes are found across seniors and people with underlying mental conditions, such as schizophrenia, obsessive compulsive disorders, bipolar disorder etc., with higher loneliness being associated with an increased rate of impairment and longer times for remissions (Wang et al., 2018; NASEM, 2020).
+People over 65, in particular, tend to be burdened by the most troublesome consequences of prolonged loneliness, with 30% of the senior sample in Hämmig’s (2019) study of loneliness’s generational health effects reporting a general decline in self-rated health.
+The finding was then also confirmed by Launaigh & Lawlor (2008), which attribute loneliness with higher rates of Alzheimer’s Dementia. finding confirmed by increasing rates of Alzheimer’s dementia across abandoned elderly (Luanaigh & Lawlor, 2008)

 Depression and Anxiety.
-The association between loneliness, social isolation, and mental health comes both from a biomedical explanation of hormonal and organic dysfunction, such as cortical accumulation and HPA axis inflammation, and a maladaptive social cognition framework, which can be addressed with therapy or pharmaceuticals (Park et al., 2020).
-In fact, emotional, rather than social loneliness, is associated with higher incidence of major depressive disorders and generalized anxiety disorders (Hyland et al., 2019).
-The combined effect of previous mental conditions further reports an increase of suicidal ideation and suicide attempts when combined with both real and perceived isolation (30.44 and 4.37 Odds-Ratio respectively; Stickley & Koyanagi, 2016)
+The association between loneliness, social isolation, and mental health comes both from a biomedical explanation of hormonal and organic dysfunction, such as cortical accumulation and HPA axis inflammation, and a misdeveloped social cognition framework, which can be addressed with therapy or pharmaceuticals (Park et al., 2020).
+In fact, emotional, rather than social and physical loneliness, is associated with higher incidences of major depressive disorders and generalized anxiety disorders (Hyland et al., 2019).
+Other reports denote an association between increases in suicidal ideation and attempted suicides, and individuals afflicted by both real and perceived isolation (30.44 and 4.37 Odds-Ratio respectively; Stickley & Koyanagi, 2016)

 Chronic Health Conditions and Health Behaviors.
-The cognitive disassociation of social isolation and loneliness creates higher risk for worsening of pre-existing conditions and engagement in dysfunctional activities such as smoking, drinking, drug use, unhealthy diets, and physical inactivity, with prevalence rates increasing by 15% to 20% between higher and lower loneliness distributions (Hämmig, 2019).
-The isolation forced by the pandemic did not aid those who were trying to improve their coping strategies, as opportunities for change were limited during quarantine and stay-at-home orders (Brewer et al., 2022); an even more worrying fact for elders, whose interruption therapeutic activities could result in greater losses in functional mobility and independency (NASEM, 2020).
+People suffering higher levels of emotional loneliness also report greater comorbidity with pre-existing conditions and increased engagement in dysfunctional activities such as smoking, drinking, drug use, unhealthy diets, and physical inactivity; specifically, prevalence rates increase by 15% to 20% between higher and lower loneliness distributions (Hämmig, 2019).
+The isolation forced by the pandemic did not aid those who were trying to improve their coping strategies, as opportunities for change were limited during quarantine and stay-at-home orders (Brewer et al., 2022).
+To this point, elders experienced severe interruptions in therapeutic activities which resulted in greater losses in functional mobility and independency (NASEM, 2020).

-A severe limitation common to all studies of health and loneliness associations is the focus and misinterpretation that occurs between determining what constitutes loneliness and what constitutes social isolation (Holt-Lunstad et al., 2015, Luanaigh & Lawlor, 2008), usually addressing one or the other without considering the connection between the two.
-The expansion of support groups online, and the change in ratios of bonding and bridging groups not only across platforms but also across time (Norris, 2002), renders determining “isolation” even more difficult, thus guiding research towards subjective determinants of loneliness.
-A noteworthy facilitator of this approach is the rise of social media, with specific attention given to the increase in use within the older age bracket, and the inglobation of smaller site-based groups within larger platform-based communities (Mander et al., 2020).
+All studies addressing the relationship between health and loneliness incur in the same problem of separating emotional from physical loneliness (Holt-Lunstad et al., 2015, Luanaigh & Lawlor, 2008), usually addressing one or the other without considering the connection between the two.
+Furthermore the changes in communication patterns witnessed during the 2000s (Norris, 2002), and during the pandemic makes it even more difficult to exactly determine isolation, thus guiding research towards subjective determinants of loneliness.
+Social media helps track connectedness in part, with specific attention given to the increase in use within the older age bracket, and the trend of smaller site-based groups being absorbed by larger platform-based communities (Mander et al., 2020).
 To this point, seniors have actually benefited from the increased connectivity afforded by online communication, and positive health outcomes can be attributed to its capacity to compress otherwise isolated communities.
-Yet, it can be difficult to determine if that is the result of a reestablishment of previously held social connection, or an overall expansion of their original support network.
+Yet, it can be difficult to determine if that is the result of a reestablishment of previously held social connections, or an overall expansion of their original support network.
 What is clear then is that “feeling alone” is not quite the same as “being alone” anymore, and happiness and health factors could come to be mediated by quality, rather than expansiveness of social connections (Pittman, 2018).

-H2: Loneliness has a significant negative relationship with perceived physical health.

-H2b: Online interaction significantly reduces the negative relationship between perceived physical health and loneliness at all levels of the latter.

 The Unicity of Online Talk